Cheapest Food to Buy: Best List of 57 Budget Foods

 Several factors play a role in determining the price of food, from the cost of transportation to the price of raw materials.

 One major factor in the price of food is weather patterns and conditions and their impact on crop yields.
-Natural disasters such as droughts or floods can cause a significant reduction in crop production, leading to scarcity and increased prices for consumers.
+Natural disasters such as droughts or floods can cause a significant reduction in crop production, leading to scarcity and increased prices.

 A crop of dried and dead sunflowers - cheapest food to buy.